Keyword Assisted Topic Models: Concluding Remarks

 \section{Concluding Remarks}

 Social scientists have utilized fully automated content analysis based on probabilistic topic models to measure a variety of concepts from textual data.
-To improve the quality of measurement, we propose the keyword assisted topic models (\keyATM), which requires researchers to label topics of interest before fitting a model.
-We believe that the provision of keywords can become a part of automated content analysis workflow in social science research.
-Many researchers analyze textual data to test hypotheses about pre-defined concepts derived from substantive theories empirically.
-Hence, they should find it natural to use substantive knowledge about topics of interest {\it before} fitting a model rather than through post-hoc topic labeling and adjustments as done currently.
+To improve the quality of measurement, we propose the keyword assisted topic models (\keyATM), which require researchers to label topics of interest before fitting a model.
 We have empirically shown that providing standard models with a small number of keywords can substantially improve the interpretability and classification performance of the resulting topics.
-The crowdsource validation exercises confirm these advantages of \keyATM.
-It is important to note that the performance of \keyATM{} critically depends on the quality of keywords.
-In particular, the \keyATM{} does not work well when selected keywords do not frequently occur in one's corpus or do not discriminate their topics from others.
-This observation suggests that researchers should examine the relative frequency of candidate keywords before using them for analysis.
-Given the importance of keyword selection, future research should study how to choose good keywords.
-For example, \citet{King2017} show the promising performance of automated keyword selection algorithms, whereas \citet{Watanabe2020} propose a dictionary-making procedure based on the average frequency entropy.

-Finally, we believe that combining substantive knowledge with machine learning methods as done in this paper is generally an effective approach that should be pursued in text analysis and other areas.
-This approach is likely to play an essential role as machine learning methods continue to become popular in social science research.
+There are several potential extensions of \keyATM.
+For example, researchers can incorporate a small amount of human-coded labels assigned to each document to further improve the performance of \keyATM.
+If such labels are based on single topics (as is the case for the CBP and SCD), this approach yields a mixed-membership version of document labels so that each document can belong to multiple topics.

 \pdfbookmark[1]{References}{References}

 \spacingset{1.12} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}